phnmnl/container-galaxy-k8s-runtime/README.md

 This PhenoMeNal version of Galaxy is a container capable of running inside the Kubernetes container orchestrator, and able to schedule Kubernetes jobs from the inside of the cluster.
 It is a lighweight container as no toolshed dependencies are needed.
 The current version includes on top of Galaxy 17.09 PhenoMeNal additions to the Galaxy code base:

-- Ability to limit resources per tools (CPU and RAM).
+- Ability to limit resources per tools (CPU and RAM) inside Kubernetes.
 - ISA-tab and ISA-json native Composite datatype support in Galaxy.

 The Galaxy - Kubernetes integration and Galaxy helm charts are contributions made entirely by the PhenoMeNal Project to the Galaxy Project.